Credit Freeze: What is it, Types, Process, Benefits, Credit Bureaus

 A credit freeze is an anti-fraud measure wherein a credit bureau, Equifax, Experian, or TransUnion, prohibits third-party sharing of a credit report of the customer.
 The customer can request a credit freeze upon the suspicion of identity theft.

 Identity theft occurs when a fraudster opens new accounts or makes purchases using the credit information of a customer.
 The customer who is now the victim can limit the damage resulting from fraud by using a credit freeze.
-A credit freeze, until lifted, disables financial institutions and other third-party institutions from accessing the customer’s credit information.
+A credit freeze, until lifted, disables financial institutions and other third-party institutions from accessing the customer's credit information.
+Consumers need to know about the protection a security freeze provides.

 Contents